wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 7 A place where , two score and ten years ago , there was a mighty earthquake ; and where poisonous reptiles never dwell.

-8 And it was about the dusk of the evening when Samuel saw a number of the strong vessels of Britain hemming him in: so he drew nigh to the shore for safety , for the place was friendly to both powers.
+8 And it was about the dusk of the evening when Samuel saw a number of the strong vessels of Britain hemming him in : so he drew nigh to the shore for safety , for the place was friendly to both powers.

 9 Nevertheless , the boats from the vessels of the king went against Samuel to take his vessel ; but with his weapons of war he drove them off and slew numbers of them , so that they were glad to return to their strong ships.